 BLUETTI AC500 Has Crowdfunded $5 Million on Indiegogo Within Two Weeks

-/EIN News/ -- LAS VEGAS, Sept.
-16, 2022 (GLOBE NEWSWIRE) -- BLUETTI, a leading company of clean energy storage systems, has recently launched a crowdfunding initiative on Indiegogo for its newest flagship product AC500.
+LAS VEGAS, Sept.
+19, 2022 /PRNewswire/ -- BLUETTI, a leading company of clean energy storage systems, has recently launched a crowdfunding initiative on Indiegogo for its newest flagship product AC500.
 At the time of writing, BLUETTI has raised $5 million in two weeks under the aegis of 1,300+ backers.
-Crowdfunding is expected to hit a record high by the end of Oct.
-15, 2022.
+The crowdfunding is expected to hit a record high by the end of October 15, 2022.

 Stretch Goals & Gifts